 Photo-BurcinIkiz copy 2.jpg

-Burcin’s previous roles include managing the metabolic psychiatry program at Baszucki Group as a science program officer, developing research tools for patient-driven studies and rare diseases as a data scientist at the Chan Zuckerberg Initiative, and leading the motor neuron disease research program at Regeneron Pharmaceuticals.
-She has also participated in Columbia University’s Narrative Medicine and On Deck’s Writer programs.
+My previous roles include managing the metabolic psychiatry program at Baszucki Group, developing research tools as a data scientist at the Chan Zuckerberg Initiative, and leading the motor neuron disease research program at Regeneron Pharmaceuticals.
+These positions have given me diverse experiences in interdisciplinary, patient-driven research.

 I have no special talent.
 I am only passionately curious.